 Lastly, Figure D adds light and shadows using a soft round brush.
 This will give you a better overall sense of global light while still maintaining the masculine lines done on previous steps.

 At this point, where else can you use masculine lines?
-If soft coloring are used for children and females, then this example would be great for drawing heads of older people because it emphasizes distinction of skin topography using different color values.
+If soft coloring are used for children and females, then this example would be great for learning how to draw a head of older people because it emphasizes distinction of skin topography using different color values.